peca2345/Home-Assistant---sync-Kodi-db-via-mariadb/README.md

 This tutorial describes how to create a shared database of watched videos between multiple Kodi installations on home assistant via the MariaDB addon.
 This allows you to resume watching on another TV where you left off.

+**Warning:**

+By changing the database you will lose the old database and start with an empty database.

+I recommend making a backup of the database beforehand. (folder Userdata\Database)

 ## Steps:

 **1. install MariaDB addon in Home Assistant:**